 has NOT established a verified association with the telephone number being used for the call

 Note: Each customer will have a unique identifier, but it will not be possible to reverse engineer the identity of the customer purely from the identifier, certificate, or signature.
-The unique identifier provides a consistent identifier to allow data analytics to establish a reputation profile and assess the reliability of information asserted by this customer.
+The unique identifier provides a consistent identifier to allow data analytics to establish a reputation profile and assess the reliability of information asserted by the customer assigned this unique identifier.
 The unique identifier also provides a reliable mechanism to identify the customer for forensic analysis or legal action where appropriate.

 C. Gateway Attestation: The signing provider: